9 Step Guide to Reverse Leptin Resistance & Thyroid Resistance

-The medication referenced above include the class known as GLP-1 agonists.
+The medication referenced above includes the class known as GLP-1 agonists.

 GLP-1 agonists have been shown to do several things ALL of which are beneficial to the patient with insulin and leptin resistance.

-These medications help with weight loss if used by themselves in patients without diabetes or pre diabetes.
+These medications help with weight loss if used by themselves in patients without diabetes or pre-diabetes (17).

 These medications are approved for the treatment of type II diabetes, but they have special effects for patients without this condition.

 Studies have shown that non-diabetic patients can benefit from the weight loss effects of these medications.

 GLP-1 agonists REDUCE the rise in leptin levels (18) that often accompany rapid weight loss preventing weight gain long term.

 One of the main reasons that patients gain weight after losing weight (besides from their damaged metabolism) is due to the rise in leptin that occurs as a result of the unhealthy weight loss.

 The GLP-1 agonist medications can help reduce that rise in leptin and have been shown to help patients keep off their lost weight.

 This group of medication also reduces insulin resistance and blood sugar (19).